-Application: All international graduate applicants must submit an application form with the appropriate non-refundable application fee.
-Apply online at www.winthrop.edu/graduateschool/default.aspx?id=3305 Applications for admission of prospective international applicants must be completed by April 15 or September 15 for registration in the fall or spring semester, respectively.
+1. Application: All international graduate applicants must submit an online application with the appropriate non-refundable application fee.
+Apply online at www.winthrop.edu/graduateschool.
+Applications must be completed by April 15 or September 15 for registration in the fall or spring semester, respectively.

-Applicants MUST have all official transcripts, test scores and course evaluations sent DIRECTLY from the issuing institution or agency.
+Applicants MUST have all official test scores and course evaluations sent DIRECTLY from the issuing institution or agency.
 We will not accept these documents from the applicant.

-- 2. Official Transcripts: Applicants must submit official transcripts of all undergraduate and graduate work in the applicant's native language and in English.
-All official transcripts MUST be sent directly to the Graduate School from the issuing institution; we will not accept transcripts from applicants.
-In addition, if the degree completion statement does not appear on the transcript, an official statement verifying the completion of the degree is required in the native language and in English. - 3.
-Transcript Evaluations: Applicants are required to have international coursework evaluated by an independent evaluation service.
+- 2. Transcript Evaluations: Applicants are required to have international coursework evaluated by an independent evaluation service.
 You may choose any education evaluation service that is a member of the National Association of Credential Evaluation Services (NACES).
-Once an evaluation has been completed, please request that n official copy be mailed to: The Graduate School at Winthrop University, 209 Tillman Hall, Rock Hill, SC 29733, USA.
-Official copies of transcript evaluation must be sent directly to the Graduate School from the issuing agency; we will not accept evaluations from applicants.

-- 4. English Language Proficiency: All international graduate applicants must present an official TOEFL score of at least 550 on the paper-based test or 79 on the internet based test, an IELTS score of at least 6 (6.5 for the MBA program), or successful completion of level 112 of the Intensive English for Academic Purposes Program from an English Language School (ELS) center.
+Once an evaluation has been completed, please request that an official copy be mailed to: The Graduate School at Winthrop University, 211 Tillman Hall, Rock Hill, SC 29733, USA.
+Official copies of transcript evaluation must be sent directly to the Graduate School from the issuing agency; we will not accept evaluations from applicants. - 3.
+Official U.S. Transcripts: If any undergraduate or graduate coursework was completed in the U.S., those official transcripts must be sent directly to the Graduate School from the issuing institution(s).
+We will not accept transcripts from applicants. - 4.
+English Language Proficiency: All international graduate applicants must present an official TOEFL score of at least 550 on the paper-based test or 79 on the internet based test, an IELTS score of at least 6 (6.5 for the MBA program), or successful completion of level 112 of the Intensive English for Academic Purposes Program from an English Language School (ELS) center.
 Applicants who take the TOEFL or IELTS must have the official score report sent to the Graduate School directly from the testing service.
-Applicants who complete the ELS program must have an official Certificate of Completion and Academic Report sent to the Graduate School from the ELS center. - 5.
-Standardized Test Scores: An adequate score on an appropriate standardized test (GMAT, GRE, MAT, PRAXIS, etc.) is required for admission to most graduate degree programs.
+Applicants who complete the ELS program must have an official Certificate of Completion and Academic Report sent to the Graduate School from the ELS center.

+- 5. Standardized Test Scores: An adequate score on an appropriate standardized test (GMAT, GRE, MAT, PRAXIS, etc.) is required for admission to most graduate degree programs.
 The appropriate test for each degree program is listed with the program description.
 (See "Degree Requirements" section.)
 Scores must be sent by the testing program directly to the Graduate School, Winthrop University. - 6.
 Program-specific Requirements: The individual colleges may have other requirements, such as letters of recommendation, additional test scores, experience, an audition or personal interview, education background beyond the bachelor's degree, etc. Additional admission requirements for specific programs are listed in the "Degree Requirements" section. - 7.
 Preparation: Applicants should have demonstrated adequate academic preparation in their proposed area of study.
 Those with deficiencies in academic preparation may be required to take additional work to strengthen their backgrounds. - 8.
-Approval for Admission: Each applicant for admission to a degree program must have the approval of the college in which the student's area of specialization is located.
+Approval for Admission: Each applicant for admission to a graduate certificate or degree program must have the approval of the college in which the student's area of specialization is located.
 Although admission documents are submitted originally to the Graduate School, all credentials are reviewed by the individual college where the admission decision is made.